leobezerra/moea-benchmark/README.md

 Leonardo C. T. Bezerra, Manuel López-Ibáñez, and Thomas Stützle.
 A large-scale experimental evaluation of high-performing multi- and many-objective evolutionary algorithms.
 Evolutionary Computation, MIT Press, 2018.

-The indicator outputs can be downloaded directly as a GZip'ed CSV file, without cloning the entire repo.
+The indicator outputs can be downloaded directly as a [GZip'ed CSV file](indicators.csv.gz), without cloning the entire repo.

+In addition, we also provide the [time series data](anytime.csv.gz) used for the anytime analysis of MOEAs we provided in the paper.

 ---